The French language is one of the most intricate, so it’s no surprise that such a teeny tiny word like ‘on’ could be used in so many different ways.

-Qui l’on prend and not Qui on prend
+Qui l’on prend would be correct and not Qui on prend (Who we take)

-On laisse tomber and not L’on laisse tomber (we’ll let it go)
+On laisse tomber would be correct and not L’on laisse tomber (We let it go)

 10. Common Mistakes

-‘On’ always replaces a living being or an action conducted by a human.
-It never substitutes an idea.
-Basically, this means that ‘On’ shouldn’t be translated to ‘it’ in English.
+- On always represents a living being or an action conducted by a human.
+It’s never a substitute for an idea or a thing.
+Basically, On shouldn’t be translated into ‘it’ in English.

 And there you have it – everything there is to know about on !
 We hope this guide has helped clear up any confusion you may have had, and don’t hesitate to try out our quiz below to put your knowledge to the test.
 See you next lesson!